rdbhost/Rdb.Js/README.EXDM.md

                             'callback':redisplay});

     The above example assumes that _userName_, and _authcode_ have been set as defaults. _kw_ could have been provided as a field value in the form.  _redisplay_ is a function that does some appropriate followup action.

 The form *must* include a unique _id_.
 Form fields can include _q_, _kw_, _format_, _arg###_ (where ### is a 3 digit number, '0' padded, starting with '000'), and _argtype###_.
-The _q_ query string (or the on-server query string referenced by _kw_) may include '%s' substition tokens, and an _arg###_ field should be provided for each such token.
+The _q_ query string (or the on-server query string referenced by _kw_) may include '%s' substition tokens, and an _arg###_ field may be provided for each such token.
 _arg###_ fields may be *file* fields, and this is the surest way to submit binary data with the query.
 The _argtype###_ fields are optional, but (if provided) should be numbered to match _arg###_ fields, and each value should be a Python DB API type string ('STRING', 'NUMBER', 'BINARY', ...).
 These are used by the server to typecast the argument values before passing them to PostgreSQL.

-Any response data from the server will be passed to the callback.
+Response data from the server will be passed to the callback.

 Remember to avoid the use of '.preventDefault()' and 'return false', as the form itself does get submitted.

 It is also recommended to explicitly set 'enctype' and 'method' attributes on the form.

 [see demo here](http://www.paginaswww.com/rdb/examples/jq_rdbhost_exdm_postbyform.html)